Data Quality

 Reviewing Data Quality Check Errors and Warnings

-The error is also detailed in the Errors and Warnings tab.
+, a failed check also results in an error message displayed in the Errors and Warnings tab.

 Data Quality Checks Table

 For any Data Plane, both Standard Checks and Custom Checks will store data quality test queries and results in a new table.
-The table will appear in the same database as the original data table and with the name TABLENAME_TESTS__ASCEND_META
+The table will appear in the same database/schema as the original data table with the name <TABLENAME>_TESTS__ASCEND_META

 .